KayelGee/token-attacher-compendium-example/README.md

 You can change the texts by editing "languages/en.json".
 When you do that you have to replace "TOKENATTACHEREXAMPLECOMPENDIUM" with some string that identifies your module for all texts.

+## V11 Migration

+V11 Brings a new database format, so you will need to update the System Agnostic compendium importing.
+To do so:

+- Replace the contents of your `compendium-import.js` with the [one from this repository](https://github.com/KayelGee/token-attacher-compendium-example/blob/master/scripts/compendium-import.js)
+- Move the `.json` files you previously had inside the new folder named as the `name` property of your compendium.
+- Make sure the name of your `.json` file matches the name of the folder your are moving the file to.
+If your `path` property had a different name from the `name` you'll need to rename the `.json` accordingly.

 ## Contact

 If you wish to contact me for any reason, reach me out on Discord using my tag: `KayelGee#5241`